-Three weeks into what she’d expected to be twelve to eighteen months on the road, she experienced a catastrophic crash that threatened to sideline her quest.
-Instead, the ensuing time of uncertainty and stillness led her deeper into her quest and an exploration of her cultural roots.
+Three weeks into what she’d expected to be eighteen months on the road, a catastrophic crash threatened to sideline her quest.
+Instead, the ensuing time of uncertainty and stillness led her deeper into an exploration of her cultural roots.

 The stalwart faith and community that had sustained her ancestors through perilous times, had terrorized and almost suffocated her, leading her into what she described as a life of mediocrity.
 Inherently, she knew that the answers to how those experiences had influenced her beliefs and life choices, lay in delving into her distant past.
 To move forward, she had to look back.